-- Changes to your name, your address, or your phone number - Changes in any other health insurance coverage you have (such as from your employer, your spouse's employer, workers' compensation, or Medicaid) - If you have any liability claims, such as claims from an automobile accident - If you have been admitted to a nursing home - If you receive care in an out-of-area or out-of-network hospital or emergency room

-- If your designated responsible party (such as a caregiver) changes - If you are participating in a clinical research study
+- Changes to your name, your address, or your phone number - Changes in any other health insurance coverage you have (such as from your employer, your spouse's employer, workers' compensation, or Medicaid) - If you have any liability claims, such as claims from an automobile accident - If you have been admitted to a nursing home - If you receive care in an out-of-area or out-of-network hospital or emergency room - If your designated responsible party (such as a caregiver) changes - If you are participating in a clinical research study (Note: You are not required to tell your plan about the clinical research studies you intend to participate in but we encourage you to do so)

-If any of this information changes, please let us know by calling Member Services (phone numbers are printed on the back cover of this booklet).
+If any of this information changes, please let us know by calling Member Services.
+You may also log into your HealthSun member portal to update any changes to your address, email, or phone number.